ApolloSnow/P1HW2/README.md

+# Jazmine Legall
+# 09/22/2024
 # P1HW2
-Create a program that calculates and displays travel expenses
+# create a program that calculates and displays travel expenses